jf-viguier/docs/admin-api/contribute-to-core-api.md

 ### 5. Create the List API Resource (AttributeGroupList.php)

 For the listing API we use the Grid component that is used on Symfony migrated pages, so any migrated page should already have the appropriate Grid data factory.

+#### How to find the Grid Data factory service name

 To find the service name you need to look into the Symfony controller related to the entity you are targeting:
 1. Find the `AttributeGroupController` and check which [Grid factory service it relies on](https://github.com/PrestaShop/PrestaShop/blob/c5102424bc44c8fabbdfa1477bbb275fd75d4efe/src/PrestaShopBundle/Controller/Admin/Sell/Catalog/AttributeGroupController.php#L66)
 2. In our case it is `prestashop.core.grid.factory.attribute_group` now we need to search for its service definition
 3. In this service definition you can find the associated [Grid Data factory service](https://github.com/PrestaShop/PrestaShop/blob/f3d3a87a16e8bb36df151727f2f135ae2fd8dfb1/src/PrestaShopBundle/Resources/config/services/core/grid/grid_factory.yml#L327)
-4. In our case it is `prestashop.core.grid.data.factory.attribute_group_decorator` that we'll need to configure our endpoint
+4. In our case `prestashop.core.grid.data.factory.attribute_group_decorator` is the **Grid data factory service name that we'll need** to configure our endpoint
 5. You can check that [this service](https://github.com/PrestaShop/PrestaShop/blob/f3d3a87a16e8bb36df151727f2f135ae2fd8dfb1/src/PrestaShopBundle/Resources/config/services/core/grid/grid_data_factory.yml#L416) is based on the [AttributeGroupGridDataFactory](https://github.com/PrestaShop/PrestaShop/blob/a5d084be8476afc856e9306db7a9b4e94836a252/src/Core/Grid/Data/Factory/AttributeGroupGridDataFactory.php#L36) that implements the `GridDataFactoryInterface`

+#### Extra information on internal services

+- From the factory [service definition](https://github.com/PrestaShop/PrestaShop/blob/653e2a8a86f6df52e33f7b126f777d7400974872/src/PrestaShopBundle/Resources/config/services/core/grid/grid_factory.yml#L318) you can also deduce [Grid definition service](https://github.com/PrestaShop/PrestaShop/blob/29af08841c8bb66bc552b1339c8d594c1d9b7ef8/src/Core/Grid/Definition/Factory/AttributeGroupGridDefinitionFactory.php#L50) which can help you understand which [filters](https://github.com/PrestaShop/PrestaShop/blob/29af08841c8bb66bc552b1339c8d594c1d9b7ef8/src/Core/Grid/Definition/Factory/AttributeGroupGridDefinitionFactory.php#L181) are usable on this endpoint.
+- In this special case, for AttributeGroup, the factory decorates another one [`prestashop.core.grid.data.factory.attribute_group`](https://github.com/PrestaShop/PrestaShop/blob/653e2a8a86f6df52e33f7b126f777d7400974872/src/PrestaShopBundle/Resources/config/services/core/grid/grid_data_factory.yml#L400), if you check its definition you will see that is uses the `prestashop.core.grid.query_builder.attribute_group`
+- From there you can find the `prestashop.core.grid.query_builder.attribute_group` service which is the [Query builder](https://github.com/PrestaShop/PrestaShop/blob/6b28c32d9355a2e99f42f50ee302a95ca2cb32ea/src/Core/Grid/Query/AttributeGroupQueryBuilder.php#L37) that builds the SQL query

+#### Create the AttributeGroupList API resource

-Now you can create the file `src/ApiPlatform/Resources/AttributeGroup/AttributeGroupList.php`, we usually use another API resource class for the listing because the returned data is usually smaller than on the single point:
+Now you can create the file `src/ApiPlatform/Resources/Attribute/AttributeGroupList.php`, we usually use another API resource class for the listing because the returned data is usually smaller than on the single point:
 - to list the AttributeGroups we use the `prestashop.core.grid.data.factory.attribute_group_decorator` service mapped with a `PaginatedList` operation

 ```php